 I believe in putting a name to every homeless neighbor I meet and believe they are not hopeless they are homeless.

 Lisa is from the little town of Santa Paula and has lived in the City of Ventura for the past 10+ years now.
 Lisa is a Licensed Sales Producer for Allstate Insurance Company and currently works at the Jill Olivares Insurance Agency in Oak View.
-She is licensed in property casualty, health, life, commercial and also has her series 6, 63, and 26 license.
+She is licensed in property casualty, health, life, commercial and also has her series 6, 63, and 26 licenses.

 In addition to being passionate about educating her clients about their insurance needs, Lisa is very passionate about helping those in her community that may not have a means to help themselves.
 She currently serves as the Junior Regent at the Ventura Moose Lodge where fundraising for the community is flourishing.
 Lisa is also a board member for Project Understanding where she believes in their philosophy of a hand up and not a hand out.
-She is the current chairperson for the Ventura Marathon fund raising event and participate by running a ½ marathon(13.1 miles) all while raising money for Project Understanding and its many services.
+She is the current chairperson for the Ventura Marathon fundraising event and participates by running a ½ marathon(13.1 miles) all while raising money for Project Understanding and its many services.

 Lisa was very instrumental in creating the first “purple room” at the City Center Transitional Living where a survivor of domestic violence and their family was able to find a safe place they can now call home.
 She is extremely honored to now be serving as an official board member for the City Center and looking forward to the opportunity of having more purple rooms for those affected by domestic violence.

-Lisa has two beautiful daughters and one amazing son but it give her great joy spending time with the love of her life, her grandson Gauge!
+Lisa has two beautiful daughters and one amazing son but it gies her great joy spending time with the love of her life, her grandson Gauge!
 She loves running in her spare time and hopes to run a full marathon in the future, Lord willing.
 She believes that putting God first in her life makes all things possible and for that she is truly grateful!

 Brian Meyer – President | Coast Water Solutions of Oxnard